 Note: Rokinon also has 12mm and 8mm fish-eye lenses available with mounts for Canon, Nikon, Sony, Fuji, and Micro 4/3 cameras if you want to go really wide.

 Just remember that if you are considering a lens for night sky photography, you’ll want to limit the lens selection to wide-angle lenses (generally 24mm or wider).
 You can get away with longer focal lengths, but you’ll need them to be extremely fast (probably f/2.0 or greater).

 Once you have narrowed down your selection in this fashion, look at fast lenses.
 Try to get one that opens up to f/2.8 or better.
 That usually means you are looking at fairly expensive lenses, but as mentioned above there are some affordable options that will get the job done.
 After that, be sure to check the DXO Mark ratings.
 But don’t stop there – a simple Google search for the lens(es) you are considering will likely yield a lot of reviews.
-I am partial to The Digital Picture and DP Review as well.
+I am partial to DP Review as well.and

 Hopefully, this article has gotten you familiar with the criteria you need from a lens for night sky photography and has spurred a few ideas.
 It isn’t meant to limit your alternatives, so if there are other lens options I’ve missed, please let me know in the comment area below.